Youth Basketball: The Dribble Difference

-The dribbler who makes a difference has developed the skill of dribbling with either hand, creates more options and keeps defenders off-balance, because there is no predictable side for them to focus upon when defending.
-With one hand strong on the dribble, it frees the player’s other hand and arm to serve as an effective screen to put even more distance between the ball and the defender.
+The dribbler who develops the skill of dribbling with either hand, creates more options and keeps defenders off-balance, because there is no predictable side for defenders to focus on.
+With one hand strong on the dribble, it frees the player’s other arm to serve as an effective screen to put even more distance between the ball and the defender.
 The ball will be stolen less, with fewer fast-break scoring opportunities for the other team.

 The Power Dribble allows the player to dribble the ball at a very intense rate.
 Teach young players to thrust the ball downward with power and be ready for it to spring right back into their hand for the next dribble.
 The Crossover Dribble starts with dribbling with the right hand, and then quickly bouncing the ball to the left hand, alternating hands and building power and consistency.
 Double Ball Dribbling has the player practice by dribbling two balls, one in each hand.
 This boosts arm strength and control, and also helps young players keep their heads up without looking at the ball.